LISTEN: How Michael Cohen Protects Trump By Making Legal Threats

 "In October of 2016, Michael Cohen made threats against my client Stormy Daniels, as it related to pressuring her to enter into the NDA and accept the $130,000 payment," Avenatti told NPR, but he offered no additional details when pressed.

-This is not the first time Avenatti has made a claim that Cohen pressured Stormy Daniels into signing a document.
-As news outlets were beginning to emerge about the NDA, Avenati alleged in a previous court filing in January 2018, that Cohen "through intimidation and coercive tactics, forced [Daniels] into signing a false statement" denying a previous sexual relationship with Mr. Trump.
+This is not the first time Avenatti has made a claim that Cohen pressured Daniels into signing a document.
+Avenatti alleged in a March court filing that as news stories about the NDA were beginning to emerge in January, Cohen "through intimidation and coercive tactics, forced [Daniels] into signing a false statement" denying a previous sexual relationship with Trump.

-Cohen's attorneys declined multiple requests for comment from NPR.
+Cohen's attorneys declined multiple requests from NPR for comment.

 Making legal threats on Trump's behalf has been typical for Cohen.
-He is a lawyer, but Cohen is often referred to as a "fixer," who cleans up issues for his boss before they become bigger problems.
+He is a lawyer, but he is often referred to as a "fixer," who cleans up issues for his boss before they become bigger problems.

 Sam Nunberg, a political adviser close to Trump in the earliest days of the campaign, says Trump cultivated an aggressive environment within the Trump Organization, where Cohen worked under the title of "special counsel."

 "He was supposed to say and act the way Donald wanted him to act," Nunberg said.
-"Michael had even expressed sometimes regret that he did certain things, or had to send nasty e-mails, or give nasty phone calls to certain reporters that he personally liked — because it was at the direction of Donald."
+"Michael had even expressed sometimes regret that he did certain things, or had to send nasty emails, or give nasty phone calls to certain reporters that he personally liked — because it was at the direction of Donald."

 Cohen's supporters have suggested that there's nothing wrong with making legal threats where appropriate.